Epiphone Logo

 Epiphone Symbol

-But in 1943, the founder’s eldest son died, and the company passed to the younger brothers Epaminondas Stathopoulos – Orphie and Frixo.
+But in 1943, the founder’s eldest son died, and the company passed to the younger brothers Epaminondas Stathopoulos—Orphie and Frixo.
 In 1957, Gibson drew attention to it.
 She bought the business and made it her brand, moving the manufacturing site to Kalamazoo, Michigan.
-And then, she subcontracted with other American and foreign enterprises to manufacture musical instruments under this brand name.
+Then, she subcontracted with other American and foreign enterprises to manufacture musical instruments under this brand name.
 Epiphone tried to maintain its visual identity throughout its existence and did not change the logo.
 They still label all branded products.

 This music company uses a minimalistic, simple, and clear wordmark.
 It is rooted in Greek culture and is as symbolic as the guitars it bears.
-Most of the time, the logo has hardly changed and is perceived as a valuable mark because under this brand, not only serial but also premium instruments are produced.
+Most of the time, the logo has hardly changed and is perceived as a valuable mark because, under this brand, not only serials but also premium instruments are produced.

-At first glance, it seems that the inscription is made in a retro style, but it is not.
+At first glance, the inscription seems to be made retroactively, but it is not.
 Its design echoes the glyphs from the ancient Greek alphabet: they have the same legs extended downwards, smooth lines, and an elegant configuration.
 All of this can be traced in examples of Byzantine letters η (ita), ϵ (epsilon), ι (iota), and some others.
 As a result, the signs look as if they were upside down, but this style balances the emblem and adds originality to it.
 Moreover, the “Є” from the brand name is often used separately and serves as the designation of the corporate website.
 The crossbar at the glyph is thin and long, protruding beyond its borders.

 Font and Colors